-We have changed our name from Solid Tumor Translational Research to Seattle Translational Tumor Research (STTR) to better reflect our widening scope.
-We now have experts across more than fifteen blood, lymphatic and solid tumors – anogenital cancers (anal, cervical, penile, vaginal, and vulvar cancers), bladder, brain, breast, colorectal, head & neck, leukemia, lymphoma, lung, myelodysplastic/myeloproliferative disease, myeloma, ovary, pancreas, prostate and sarcoma.
+Seattle Translational Tumor Research (STTR) bring together experts across more than fifteen blood, lymphatic and solid tumors – anogenital cancers (anal, cervical, penile, vaginal, and vulvar cancers), bladder, brain, breast, colorectal, head & neck, leukemia, lymphoma, lung, myelodysplastic/myeloproliferative disease, myeloma, ovary, pancreas, prostate and sarcoma.

 Our vision is an environment tailored to researchers and clinicians which allows them to accelerate scientific discovery and translate it into cures for patients, both regionally and globally.
 With the support from our philanthropic partners, we are poised to make major research advances that will significantly improve patient quality of life and survival.